jondose/Fall-2019-CSCI-195-Programming-I/Homework/HW2.md

 ## Q1: Programming exercises 2.6
 ## Q2: Programming exercises 2.8
+## Note that: you also need to write some test code for each function.

 ## Step 1: write all the code in one single **python file** or **jupyter notebook file**,
    name it as the requirments (CSCI195_Homework2_JohnSmith(01234567).py or CSCI195_Homework2_JohnSmith(01234567).ipynb, where